 Vezér Family Vineyard is a Suisun Valley Winery, which is owned by Frank and Liz Vezér.
-Their winery is best know for their Petite Sirah and their Zinfandel, which are rated among the best in the region, and are used in well-known wines, such as Sin Zin and Ravenswood.
+Their winery is best know for Petite Sirah and Zinfandel, which are rated among the best in the region, and are used in well-known wines, such as Sin Zin and Ravenswood.

-The Suisun Valley has the perfect soil and micro-climate which enables these vines to develop the choicest grapes.
-With Millions of years in the making of this unique micro-climate, U.C Davis has rated Suisun Valley Appellation is rated as the oldest and best in the State of California by the U.C Davis University.
+Suisun Valley has exceptional soil and a perfect micro-climate which enables these vines to develop the choicest grapes.
+With Millions of years in the making of this unique micro-climate, U.C Davis has rated Suisun Valley Appellation as the best growing region for Petite Sirah in the State of California.

-In 2001, the Vezér’s decided to establish their own wines and produced their first vintage of Zinfandel in the year 2003.
+In 2001, the Vezér’s decided to establish their own wines and produced their first vintage of Zinfandel in 2003.
 Since then, they have expanded their planting of grape varietals on the Estate.
 Currently, Estate fruit varietals are: Verdelho, Sauvignon Blanc, Zinfandel, Cabernet Sauvignon, Petite Sirah and Merlot, with expansion of some unique varietals soon.

 “The Napa Back Road” or “Napa’s Little Sister Sue” is the wine country oasis of Suisun Valley ( pronounced “Sue-Soon”) one of the oldest AVA’s in California, established in 1982.
 Suisun Valley is nestled between two coastal mountain ranges and only 12 miles from historic downtown Napa or 45 miles from San Francisco.